smithy-lang/smithy/docs/source/spec/language-specification.rst

   Smithy IDL models using the rules defined in :ref:`merging-models`.
 * Unless specified otherwise, the same constraints and logic is used to load JSON models that is used to load Smithy IDL models.
+* All shape IDs in the JSON AST MUST be absolute shape IDs that contain a namespace.
+One of the main drivers of the simplicity of the the JSON AST over the Smithy IDL is that relative and forward references never need to be resolved.

 Top level properties